venkatchandu848/venkatchandu848/README.md

 <h3 align="center">Aspiring to be ML/AI Engineer/ Data Scientist</h3>

 - 🌍 I'm based in Wolfsburg, Germany
-- 📚 I'm currently studying Masters in Mechatronics at Universität Siegen, Germany.
+- 📚 Masters in Mechatronics at Universität Siegen, Germany.
-- 🔭 Currently working on my Master Thesis - Understanding the Learned Transformation of Patches into Tokens of Vision Transformers at Volkswagen AG.
+- 🔭 Master Thesis - Understanding the Learned Transformation of Patches into Tokens of Vision Transformers at Volkswagen AG.
-- 🌱 Also learning Gen AI, Agentic AI workflows
+- 🌱 Learning Gen AI, Agentic AI workflows
 - 👨‍💻 All of my projects are available at **[https://github.com/venkatchandu848](https://github.com/venkatchandu848)**
 - 📫 You can reach me at **venkatchandu848@gmail.com** for any future work.
 - 🧠 I'm more interested in learning state of the art AI technology.